Information and Indications

 Please see accompanying full Prescribing

-Asthma: DUPIXENT is indicated as an add-on maintenance treatment in
+Asthma: DUPIXENT is indicated as an add-on maintenance treatment of patients aged 6 years and

-moderate-to-severe asthma aged 12 years and older with an eosinophilic phenotype or with oral corticosteroid
+older with moderate-to-severe asthma characterized by an eosinophilic phenotype or with oral corticosteroid

 dependent asthma.
 Limitation of Use: DUPIXENT is not indicated for the relief of acute bronchospasm or status